 3. Your relationship is moving very fast

 It’s not “hopelessly romantic” to get married within weeks or months of meeting.
 Dating and committing to a relationship or marriage is a huge decision that will affect the rest of your life!
 Don’t fall into the trap of fooling yourself that a whirlwind romance is romantic.
 It’s not.
 Moving quickly and impulsively can destroy your life, and have negative effects on the lives of your loved ones.
 If you have children, your actions will affect them, too.

 4. You’re staying in your relationship for the wrong reasons

 The Parable of the Hopeless Romantic is meant to show you one of the worst reasons for staying in a bad relationship: the fact that you’ve already invested in the relationship for months or years.
 “But I invested so much time and effort in this marriage,” you might be thinking.
 “If I leave him now, it would’ve all been for nothing.”

-If you know you’re fooling yourself about your relationship, read How to Find Strength to Get Out of a Bad Relationship.
+If you know you’re fooling yourself about your relationship, read What to Do When Your Boyfriend Makes No Effort in Your Relationship.

 What do you think – are you a hopeless romantic, or are you fooling yourself about your relationship?
-I welcome your comments, but I can’t give advice or relationship counseling.
-My prayer for you is that you recognize the difference between being romantic and foolish, and that you find the wisdom and strength you need to move on.
+I welcome your comments below!

 The best time to leave a bad relationship was when you realized it couldn’t be saved.
 The second best time is now.